Spaced repetition: History

-The basis for spaced repetition research was laid by Hermann Ebbinghaus, who suggested that information loss over time follows a forgetting curve, but that forgetting could be reset with repetition based on active recall.

-Spaced repetition training was tested in the 1930s.
+The method of spaced repetition was first conceived of in the 1880s by German scientist Hermann Ebbinghaus.
+Ebbinghaus created the 'forgetting curve'—a graph portraying the loss of learned information over time—and postulated that it can be curbed by reviewing such information at several intervals over a period of time.

-It was also tested by Landauer and Bjork in 1978; they gathered a group of psychology students showing the students pictures of a certain individual followed by that individual's name.
+It was also tested by Thomas Landauer and Robert A. Bjork in 1978; they gathered a group of psychology students, showing the students pictures of a certain individual followed by that individual's name.
 This is also known as a face-name association.
 With the repetition of seeing the person's name and face they were able to associate the name and face of that individual shown with the expansion of time due to the spaced repetition.

-Schacter, Rich, and Stampp in 1985 furthered the research to include people who have amnesia and other memory disorders.
-The findings showed that using spaced repetition can not only help students with name face association but individuals dealing with memory impairments.
+Schacter, Rich, and Stampp in 1985 expanded the research to include people who have amnesia and other memory disorders.
+The findings showed that using spaced repetition can not only help students with name face association but patients dealing with memory impairments.

 In 1989, C. J. Camp decided that using this technique with Alzheimer's patients may increase their duration of remembering particular things.
 These results show that the expansion of the time interval shows the strongest benefits for memory.

 Spaced repetition is a method where the subject is asked to remember a certain fact with the time intervals increasing each time the fact is presented or said.
 If the subject is able to recall the information correctly the time is doubled to further help them keep the information fresh in their mind to recall in the future.
 With this method, the patient is able to place the information in their long-term memory.
 If they are unable to remember the information they go back to the previous step and continue to practice to help make the technique lasting (Vance & Farr, 2007).